A note from Founder and CEO Byron Dumbrill

 Tripline is 100% self-funded, so everything here is on a very small budget.
 Tripline HQ is a converted garage and for now, it's only me working on the product.
 I'm open to investment interests, but these days I'm mainly focused on building a great product and growing the community.
 I'm not going to go too deeply into the business model, other than to say that there is a plan, it will be a natural fit with the product and complementary (i.e., not intrusive) to the experience.
 My belief is that products are most successful when they fulfill needs, and the revenue-generating component of the business will be treated accordingly.

 The product uses a number of excellent third-party platforms.
 I want to mention some of the key ones here as way of saying thanks.

-Tripline runs on a LAMP stack and uses JQuery, Bootstrap, Backbone.js and Underscore.js on the front-end.
+Tripline runs on a LAMP stack and uses JQuery, Bootstrap, Backbone.js, Underscore.js, Backbone.js and the amazing Framework7 for our iOS and Android apps.
 I'm always impressed by the skill and dedication of the open source community as well as all the amazing software that's available.
 Thanks to all of you open source developers out there, and thanks to all of the companies that allocate resources to open source development.